Campaign of the Month: October 2017

 The future of the family, the Malveaux heirs are the children of Matthew and Nathaniel who are set to inherit the bulk of the family’s fortune and power as soon as they can shake out who will fall where in the primacy of power.
 Most are in their late teens to mid-twenties, just coming into their own, and some of the most eligible bachelors and bachelorettes in New Orleans.
 They are not just sought by suitors as potential marriage partners, however, but also by business interests as potential investors and points of contact with their older relatives.

-The oldest daughter of Matthew Malveaux, Savannah is a successful Stanford graduate looking to break into the tradition of male dominance within the Malveaux family by succeeding her father as CEO of the family oil business.
-Though not an avowed feminist, she sees no reason why she should not be viewed as the heir apparent to the company.
-While her cousin Luke is a charming face that has drummed up plenty of capital, Savannah is quite the opposite.
+The oldest daughter of Matthew Malveaux, Savannah is a successful Stanford graduate looking to break the traditionally male-dominated family’s glass ceiling by succeeding her father as CEO and board chairperson of the family oil business.
+Savannah publicly eschews being a feminist, but privately sees no reason why she should not be viewed as the heir apparent to the company.
+While her cousin Luke is a charming face good at drumming up capital, Savannah is quite the opposite.
 Cold, severe, and utterly professional, Savannah has succeeded because she has a nose for the oil business.
 She can almost smell promising fields, and understands the particularities of the field work like few dedicated rig techs ever do.
-Pursuing additional offshore options and working closely with her uncle Nathaniel to get additional fields opened up in the Gulf of Mexico.
-Has a long term personal assistant, Emilia Rosa, with whom she is very close.
+She is currently additional offshore options and working closely with her uncle Nathaniel to get additional fields opened up in the Gulf of Mexico.
+She has a long-term personal assistant, Emilia Rosa, with whom she is very close.

 Graduate of Penn State who majored in political science now living in Washington D.C. and working with the Conservatives for Energy Awareness, a non-profit that works to educate people, especially college students, on the natural resources available within the United States to reduce dependence on foreign oil and create jobs.
 Former congressional intern to Senator Joseph H. Kelly, Charlotte is charming, outgoing, and socially active in DC, attending most of the major party events (often with a ticket courtesy of her Uncle Nathaniel) and doing the social rounds at local charity events.
 Positive relationships with her uncle Matthew, with Senator Kelly, and with many other political figures in Washington.
 Draws heavily on the Malveaux wealth for the nonprofit.
 High school and collegiate athlete that was on the 2013 and 2014 National Championship winning Division I volleyball teams at Penn State.
 Attractive without being truly beautiful like both of her older sisters, she makes up for it with athleticism and height—standing close to 6’0".

 Currently attending Stanford (following in the footsteps of her sister Savannah) and slated for graduation in 2016, Elaine has lived a privileged life, even among the Malveauxes.
-Perhaps more than any other in the Malveaux heirs she’s fully embraced the role of socialite and heiress, sliding easily from social function to social function, showing the flag as it were as a Malveaux and retreating to her private interests without attracting scandal.
+She’s embraced her role as a socialite and heiress to an even greater degree than her siblings and cousins, sliding easily from social function to social function, showing the flag as it were as a Malveaux and retreating to her private interests without attracting scandal.
 Young, beautiful, manipulative, and social, she loves to be the center of attention, and maintains a large circle of friends and contacts.
 It’s a rare night that she isn’t out on the town, or at some party.
-Isn’t really sure what she wants to do after she graduates, though she typically defaults to vague answers about communications or media relations when pressed on the topic by her family.
-Arguably the most attractive of the Malveaux heiresses, if the most dainty, she’s considered quite a catch and has been aggressively pursued in the past when in New Orleans, though she frequently plays her suitors just as often, juggling three or four at a time.
+She isn’t really sure what she wants to do after she graduates, though she typically defaults to vague answers about communications or media relations when pressed on the topic by her family.
+Arguably the most attractive of the Malveaux heiresses, if the most dainty, she’s considered quite a catch and has been aggressively pursued in the past when in New Orleans.
+She plays her suitors just as often, juggling three or four at a time.

-The oldest of Caroline’s siblings (though junior to her), Luke is an Ivy League graduate with an eye towards business that has already sunk hip-deep in the family’s oil company.
-Tall, handsome, and well-spoken, Luke looks the part of the well-groomed and well-bred heir to the family fortune and has a knack for drumming up foreign capital that has put him in contention with his cousin Savannah as next in line for the family business.
-He’s particularly close to several Saudi princes, having roomed with one in college, and has drawn deeply upon them to raise his profile within the company, and in his uncle’s eyes.
-Though intrigued, the connection also makes Matthew nervous at the prospect of a foreign takeover should Luke gain power.
+The oldest of Caroline Malveaux-Devillers’ siblings (though junior to her), Luke is an Ivy League graduate with an eye towards business who is already sunk hip-deep in the family’s oil company.
+Tall, handsome, and well-spoken, Luke fully looks the part of the well-groomed and well-bred heir to the family fortune.
+He has a knack for drumming up foreign capital that has put him in contention with his cousin Savannah as next in line for the family business.
+He’s particularly close to several Saudi princes, having roomed with one in college, and has heavily drawn upon them to raise his profile within the company and in his uncle’s eyes.
+Matthew is intrigued, but the connection also makes him nervous at the prospect of a foreign takeover should Luke gain power.
 Oil has long been the foundation for the Malveaux fortune, and introducing foreign elements to it is… unsettling.
-Frequently seen with Cécilia Devillers over the last year, leading some to speculate they may be close to an engagement announcement, much to the chagrin of the many that have sought either’s hand, and the frustration of others with the seemingly ever expanding Malveaux network of alliances, influence, and connections.

 Outside of their proper business interests, including Malveaux Oil and their array of subsidiaries, the Malveaux family employs an array of individuals both officially and unofficially to see to their various needs.
 These include personal assistants, bodyguards, investigators, drivers, media contacts, and health care providers.
 Most are loyal to their patrons: those that are not know better than to betray them… or at least purport to.